- Reference Number: HEY-787/2022

 Some medications and drugs can have harmful effects on an unborn baby.
 If you need to take any medication during your pregnancy, always check with your doctor who is aware that you are pregnant.
 If you are on long term medication, please check with your doctor to make sure this is safe to continue.
 If it is advisable to discontinue, this can be done under the supervision of your doctor.
 Over the counter medications are not always safe in pregnancy, so if you are considering buying these, always let the pharmacist know you are pregnant.

 Travel in pregnancy

-If you are a driver seatbelts must be worn (pregnancy does not exempt you from wearing a seatbelt).
-If you are travelling abroad you should discuss considerations such as flying, vaccination and travel insurance with your nurse, midwife or doctor.
+If you are a driver a seatbelt must be worn (pregnancy does not exempt you from wearing a seatbelt).
+If you are travelling abroad, you should discuss considerations such as flying, vaccination and travel insurance with your nurse, midwife or doctor.

 What is toxoplasmosis?

 Toxoplasmosis is an infection that can be passed onto an unborn baby.
 The infection may lead to miscarriage, stillbirth, or survival with growth problems, blindness, water on the brain (hydrocephalus), brain damage, epilepsy, or deafness.
 This often develops after birth, so even normally born infants of women with known infection should be kept under observation for some time.

 Toxoplasmosis may not cause any symptoms, or symptoms may vary from a mild flu type illness to severe illness.
 Many people who have been infected by toxoplasmosis will not be aware of the infection.
 It can be detected by a blood test.